 3. Authentic Hawaiian Luau

-A visit to Hawaii would not be complete without a luau experience.
+A Maui family vacation would not be complete without a luau experience.
 There are many to choose from in Maui.
 After researching, we chose the Feast At LeLe in Lahaina as it had the best reviews and was touted by many to be the most “authentic luau” on the island.

 The Feast At LeLe kicked off by being greeted with a Lei and beverage (non-alcoholic beverages were available for the little ones).